tcoram/toolboxforth/README.md

 * Full interactive console on MCU.
 Just connect via terminal program at 115200 baud.
 * MCU Stub words.
 Develop MCU targeted apps on desktop and just deploy the image to MCU with minimal dev on MCU.
 * FORTH "macros" and compilation via [compile], immediate and postpone.
 Rewrite the compiler on the fly!
-* Tail call optimized recursion.
+* Tail call recursion.
+While normal nested recursion is not supported (yet), you can do tail call recursion.
 * Hackable.
 Everything is hackable.
 In fact, almost everything is hackable from FORTH itself.
 * Inspired by the dozens of FORTHs I've used over the years, but it is it's own thing.
 Don't expect any standards compliance.
 * Ugly.
 Yeah, this needs not only code refactoring, but conceptual refactoring.